SumoLogic/sumologic-aws-lambda/cloudwatchlogs/README.md

 * `SOURCE_CATEGORY_OVERRIDE` (OPTIONAL) - Override _sourceCategory metadata field within SumoLogic.
 If `none` will not be overridden
 * `SOURCE_HOST_OVERRIDE` (OPTIONAL) - Override _sourceHost metadata field within SumoLogic.
 If `none` will not be overridden
 * `SOURCE_NAME_OVERRIDE` (OPTIONAL) - Override _sourceName metadata field within SumoLogic.
 If `none` will not be overridden
+* `LOG_STREAM_PREFIX` (OPTIONAL) - Comma separated list of logStream name prefixes to filter by logStream, expecially for AWS Batch logs

 # Dynamic Metadata Fields